Professor Potter's lab is no longer active and she is not accepting students.

-Molly Potter has been at MIT for 48 years.
-In 1967, she accepted the position of Lecturer in Urban Studies and Planning and in 1970 was promoted to Associate Professor.
+In 1967, Mary Potter accepted the position of Lecturer in Urban Studies and Planning and in 1970 she was promoted to Associate Professor.
 In 1975, Hans-Lukas Teuber invited her to join the Psychology Department (now Brain and Cognitive Sciences), and she has held the rank of Professor since 1982.

 In addition to her intellectual pursuits, Potter was Chair of the MIT Faculty from 1985 to 1987, and she served on the Committee of Women Faculty in the School of Science from 1994 to 1998.

 The overall goal of research in the Potter laboratory is to understand the very rapid processes involved in perceiving, comprehending, and remembering meaningful material such as words, sentences, or pictures.
 In contemporary theories of human information processing, such material passes through several stages of analysis as it is perceived and understood, and it is these stages and their interactions that we investigate.